Published 28 Apr 2026

 The department's contract management process was one of the most painful bottlenecks.
 Previously, contracts had to go through six levels of approval, often taking months due to manual emails and coordination.

 Now automated via the FlowForma Process Automation platform, approval times have drastically reduced.
-Contracts used to take months to get signed, now they’re approved within 1 to 5 days.
+Contracts that used to take months to get signed are now approved within 1 to 5 days.

-The department's internal audit office requireed comprehensive records of all contracts, including who approved each step and when.
-With FlowForma’s audit trails, DHHS could easily track every step of the process, ensuring full compliance with internal policies and regulations.
+The department's internal audit office required comprehensive records of all contracts, including who approved each step and when.
+With FlowForma's audit trails, DHHS can easily track every step of the process, ensuring full compliance with internal policies and regulations.

-The ability to capture and report on metadata, such as approval timelines and user access, has been a game-changer, saving time, boosting efficient and ensuring compliance.
+The ability to capture and report on metadata — such as approval timelines and user access — has been a game-changer, saving time, boosting efficiency, and ensuring compliance.

-Utah’s Department of Health and Human Services (DHHS) describe it's contract automation journey
+— Sarah Klenk, Utah Department of Health and Human Services

 picture showing the various benefits of government contract management automation